MarkEdit-app/MarkEdit-api/README.md

 The final step is to copy the built script to `~/Library/Containers/app.cyan.markedit/Data/Documents/scripts/`, and restart the app.

+> Ensure the build system produces a single JavaScript file.
+If the build generates multiple chunks, you can use [vite-plugin-singlefile](https://github.com/richardtallent/vite-plugin-singlefile) to bundle everything into one file.

 ## Using JavaScript

 If you just want to quickly prototype with JavaScript, you can directly access CodeMirror and MarkEdit interfaces through objects assigned to the `MarkEdit` object.
 For example: